-- Box mac and cheese – instead of taking the time to make homemade mac, we’re keeping things simple with box mac!
+- Box mac and cheese – instead of taking the time to make homemade mac and cheese, we’re keeping things simple with box mac!

-- Onion: adds an amazing depth of flavor.
+- Onion and garlic: add an amazing depth of flavor.

 - Greek yogurt: we love adding Greek yogurt to mac and cheese becuase it’s creamy and tangy.
 You can try swapping for sour cream.